Sapphire (wrestler)

-Juanita Wright (October 24, 1934 – September 11, 1996) was a professional wrestling valet and wrestler best known as "Sweet" Sapphire in the World Wrestling Federation where she managed Dusty Rhodes in 1989 and 1990.
+Juanita Wright (October 24, 1934 – September 11, 1996) was an American professional wrestling valet and wrestler best known as "Sweet" Sapphire in the World Wrestling Federation where she managed Dusty Rhodes in 1989 and 1990.
 She also wrestled on the independent circuit as Princess Dark Cloud.

 Early life

-Juanita Wright was born on October 24, 1934 in St. Louis, Missouri.
+Juanita Wright was born on October 24, 1934, in St. Louis, Missouri.
 She became a huge wrestling fan as a child and began to drive wrestlers to arenas in the St. Louis area.
 Wright earned a wrestling referee's license, the first woman in Missouri to do so, before entering the ring as a wrestler at the age of 42, also becoming the first person of the state to participate in a Men's Battle Royale bout.
 She and another opponent were declared the winners after they were the last two left in the ring out of 15 other wrestlers.
 She appeared under the name Princess Dark Cloud and once wrestled a bear.
 Prior to signing a contract with the World Wrestling Federation, Wright worked as a saleswoman for a clothing company in St. Louis.